zpok3/Waters-of-Life/README.md

 If you use the **Steam** version of the game and want the overlay and playtime tracking, enable the mod `Yet Another Steam Overlay Fixer` in MO2.
 Additionally, you will need to copy `steam_api.dll` and `steam_appid.txt` from `__Steam Overlay Fixer Supplementary Files\<Regular or GOTY>` folder located in your `Installation Location` to the game's `Root` folder (do not move the Regular/GOTY subfolder into your root folder).
 </details>
-3. If you would like to play through the intro of the game, disable the mods `Fallout 3 Quick Start` and `Fugacity - Fallout 3 Quick Start Patch`, also under the `Patches and Optionals` separator.
+3. If you would like to play through the intro of the game, disable the mods `Fallout 3 Quick Start` and `Fugacity - Fallout 3 Quick Start Patch` under the `Patches and Optional Mods` separator.

 ## Game Settings
 There are five profiles you can choose from; the default profile, the Author's Addons profile, the Classic profile, the Essentials profile, and the Essentials Plus profile.
 Since the INI files are profile specific, you must use the drop-down menu on the top of your modlist in MO2 to select the profile you would like to configure settings for.